 Renewable Energy Sector Expected to Witness Significant Growth

-The Malaysian economy is industrialized, and is in its growth phase.
+The Malaysian economy is industrialized and is in its growth phase.
 This signifies the importance of the energy sector.
-The economic growth is primarily fuelled by the energy sector.
+The energy sector primarily fuels economic growth.
 Hence, the energy industry’s prosperity is imperative.

-The Malaysian Energy Commission was created under the Energy Commission Act 2001, as a new regulator for the energy industry in Peninsular Malaysia and Sabah.
-The commission was established to improve the efficiency of the industry, in order to meet the challenges of globalization and liberalization, particularly in the energy supply industry.
+The Malaysian Energy Commission was created under the Energy Commission Act 2001 as a new regulator for Peninsular Malaysia and Sabah's energy industry.
+The commission was established to improve the industry's efficiency to meet the challenges of globalization and liberalization, particularly in the energy supply industry.

-The country is committed to energy efficiency measures, and is focusing on the penetration of renewable power in the electricity supply.
+The country is committed to energy efficiency measures and focuses on the penetration of renewable power in the electricity supply.
 According to the Malaysian government, 20% of the energy is expected to be generated from renewable sources by the end of 2025.
-Moreover, it is focusing on replacing fossil fuels with renewable energy, in order to reduce the emission of greenhouse gases.
+Moreover, it focuses on replacing fossil fuels with renewable energy to reduce the emission of greenhouse gases.

 Renewable capacity is likely to continue to grow with the commissioning of new solar and biomass plants.
 The outlook for renewable energy (RE) is also expected to remain bright, supported by the Large Scale Solar capacity bidding and Net Energy Metering (NEM) schemes.

-The country introduced the enhanced net energy metering (NEM) program in January 2019 and solar leasing, to drive the adoption of renewable power.
-The total quota allocated under the scheme is 50 MW domestic segment, and 450 MW commercial & industrial and agriculture.
+The country introduced the enhanced net energy metering (NEM) program in January 2019 and solar leasing to drive renewable power adoption.
+The total quota allocated under the scheme is 50 MW domestic segments and 450 MW commercial & industrial and agriculture.
 The scheme is expected to draw USD 509 million in capital investment in solar PV.
 Under the NEM program, the energy produced from solar PV systems is expected to be consumed first, and any excess energy is expected to be exported to Tenaga Nasional Bhd.

-Malaysia has abundant supply of biomass.
-The country is expected to take good advantage of waste and by-products from its substantial agricultural and forestry industries, in order to generate biomass-fired power over the coming years.
-The government is likely to tap into rice, sugar, and palm oil production, along with activities regarding forestry and municipal waste as a source of feedstock for the biomass sector.
+Malaysia has an abundant supply of biomass.
+The country is expected to take good advantage of waste and by-products from its substantial agricultural and forestry industries to generate biomass-fired power over the coming years.
+The government is likely to tap into rice, sugar, and palm oil production and activities regarding forestry and municipal waste as a source of feedstock for the biomass sector.